anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: A friend in power is a friend lost.
+Quote: Whatever is not yours: let go of it.
+Your letting go of it will be for your long-term happiness & benefit.

-By: Henry Adams
+By: The Buddha